-The table below shows the cleaning and regeneration steps required for each of the qEV columns.
+The table below shows the cleaning steps required for each of the qEV columns:

 20% Ethanol can also be used to store columns, however if a concentrated electrolyte such as 2x PBS is used, flush the column with DI water before introducing 20% ethanol otherwise salt will precipitate out inside the column and render the column unusable.